serhiibudyak/confluent-kafka-vagrant-ansible/README.md

 ```

 Test Kafka's talking SSL on TCP:9092

 `openssl s_client -debug -connect localhost:9092 -tls1`

 Test talking SSL through the console producer on Broker1

 `/usr/bin/kafka-console-producer --broker-list localhost:9092 --topic test --producer.config /vagrant/secrets/host.producer.ssl.config`

 And, in parallel listen on Broker2

 `/usr/bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic test --consumer.config /vagrant/secrets/host.consumer.ssl.config`

 Write some messages on Broker1 and see them appear on Broker2.
-You can test again by removing the --producer.config and --consumer.config lines.
+You can test again by removing the `--producer.config` and `--consumer.config`
-This should not now work as the console clients can't authenticate.
+options.
+This should not now work, as the console clients can't authenticate.

 ## References